 MATERIALS AND METHODS

-The present experiment was carried out in the college of Horticulture Mysuru during 2018-19 by collecting the fruits from two orchards in Virajpet and Madikeri.
+The present experiment was carried out in the College of Horticulture, Mysuru, during 2018-19 by collecting the fruits from two orchards in Virajpet and Madikeri.
 Seeds were extracted from healthy, ripe fruits by cutting them open and manually removing the seeds from the pulp.
 After extraction, the seeds were thoroughly washed and shade-dried on paper for 24 hours at a constant room temperature.
-They were then divided into eight uniform groups for treatment as mentioned treatment details in table 1 with three replications for 24 hours.
-The seeds were then sown in polybags of size 20x12cm, containing sand, red earth, and farm yard manure (FYM) in 1:1:1 proportion.
+They were then divided into eight uniform groups for treatment, as mentioned treatment details in Table 1, with three replications for 24 hours.
+The seeds were then sown in polybags of size 20x12cm, containing sand, red earth, and farmyard manure (FYM) in a 1:1:1 proportion.
 The polybags were labelled and placed in an order of treatments.
-The polybags were watered daily and cultural operations like weeding were done as and when required.
-Observations like number of days taken for initiation of germination, number of days taken for 50 per cent germination, number of days taken for complete germination, seedling growth parameters, diameter of stem (mm), Length of seedlings (cm), dry weight of seedlings (g) (after 150 days sowing.) were taken.
-The germination percentage was worked out after complete germination and it was calculated by dividing total number of seeds germinated with the number of seeds sown and multiplied by 100.
+The polybags were watered daily, and cultural operations like weeding were done as and when required.
+Observations like the number of days taken for initiation of germination, number of days taken for 50 per cent germination, number of days taken for complete germination, seedling growth parameters, diameter of stem (mm), Length of seedlings (cm), dry weight of seedlings (g) (after 150 days of sowing) were taken.
+The germination percentage was worked out after complete germination, and it was calculated by dividing the total number of seeds germinated by the number of seeds sown and multiplying by 100.
 The vigour index I and vigour index II were calculated considering the seedling height and seedling dry weight.
 The seedling vigour was calculated based on the following formulas (Bewley and Black, 1982):

-Seedling vigour index I (cm) = Germination percentage x means seedling length (cm)
+Seedling vigour index I = Germination percentage x mean seedling length (cm)

-Seedling vigour index II (g) = Germination percentage x dry weight of the seedling (g)
+Seedling vigour index II = Germination percentage x dry weight of the seedling (g)

 Table 1.
 Treatment details